s-yadav/react-number-format/documentation/v5/docs/migration.md

 ### NumberFormat -> NumericFormat and PatternFormat

-The whole NumberFormat module is broken into smaller modules called.
+The whole NumberFormat module is divided into smaller modules.

 This changes from